 To get your webhooks working, you’ll need to first set it up.
 You can start by going to your Shopmonkey Settings > Integrations > Webhooks page.
 From there, click New Webhook:

 Next, name your webhook.
 The best practice is to name it based on the application it is connecting to.
 First, enter the URL of the application receiving the webhook.
-Next, enter the Secret, which has been provided by the receiving application to ensure it only receives information from Shopmonkey.
-If the receiving application doesn't provide a secret, you can leave this blank.
 Then set the event triggers.
+You can test your webhook by clicking the Send Test button.
+This will send a webhook with sample information to the URL you entered above.
 Make sure the enable webhook toggle is switched on, and click Save:

 Your webhook now shows in the list.
 From here, you can add a new webhook or manage your existing ones.
 To update any settings on an existing webhook, click Manage:

 When managing your existing webhooks, you’ll see the same menu you used to set them up.
+You’ll also notice the Secret field appear which has been provided by the receiving application to ensure it only receives information from Shopmonkey.
+If the receiving application doesn't provide a secret, you can leave this blank.
 Make any changes you need and click Save.
 Webhooks can also be deleted from here:

 You can use a tool like RequestBin to test the connectivity and output of your webhook.
 RequestBin lets you create a webhooks URL and send data to it to see how it's recognized.
 Go to RequestBin, click Create a RequestBin, then copy the URL it gives you.
 (URL is https://requestbin.com/)